aryoda/R_CppDebugHelper/README.md

-## I have compiler errors or warning when building the package on Windows
+## I have compiler errors or warning when building this package on Windows

 If you get errors or warnings like